Shift3/standards-and-practices/native/xamarin/README.md

 - Clair : https://github.com/Shift3/sinclair-scanner-application, for Xamarin Shell, Forms, camera and linking an application in response to URL clicks (https://github.com/Shift3/sinclair-scanner-application/pull/137).
 Targets Android and iOS.

 ## Deployment
 See the Clair project right above.
-Deployment documentation to do Android (Play Store) and iOS (App Store) are pretty detailed.
+Deployment documentation to do Android (Play Store) and iOS (App Store) is pretty detailed there, along with screenshots.